 SELECT LOCATE('abc', 'This is abc working in abc Company');

 SELECT LOCATE('abc', 'This is abc working in abc Company', 10);

 SELECT LOCATE('abc', 'This is abc working in abc Company', 26);

 In this example, we implement this MySQL string locate function on different columns present in the employe table.

-The following statement will find or locate the first occurrence of @, com and mail words from Email column.
+The following statement finds or locates the first occurrence of @, com, and mail words from the Email column.